Chicago Divorce Law Firm Handling Real Estate Division In Divorce

 Illinois real estate division attorneys helping you get your fair share

 One of the largest assets of most families is their marital home.
 Once the divorce case is filed with the court, what happens with this property?
 What happens to it after the divorce is completed?
-The Cook County divorce attorneys of M. Scott Gordon & Associates can help you understand your rights in this regard.
+The Cook County property division attorneys of Gordon & Perlut, LLC can help you understand your rights in this regard.

 If there is no threat or danger but the situation at home has become unpleasant and stressful during the divorce, it can be an added incentive to both parties to not delay the divorce proceeding.
 However, the right to remain in the marital residence also can be used by one party to badger and harass the other to leave or settle the divorce case on less than favorable terms.

-How can a Cook County divorce attorney help?
+How can a Cook County property division attorney help?
 If the situation is merely uncomfortable, a normal by-product of a divorce proceeding, it would be very difficult to have the other spouse removed from the home.
 However, if your spouse behaves in a manner designed to exert pressure on you in ways difficult to prove in court, we can help.
 For example, the most common “low level” form of harassment is verbal, which may include negative comments and insults.
-Your Cook County divorce attorney should be kept informed of these developments so your rights can be protected.
+Your Cook County real estate division attorney should be kept informed of these developments so your rights can be protected.
 It is possible to have a spouse removed from the home for non-physical, mental abuse, such as verbal harassment.

 Ask a Cook County divorce attorney to help you